ckoval7/df-aggregator/README.md

     - Does not clear the screen.
 Useful for seeing errors and warnings.

 Once the program is running, browse to 127.0.0.1:8080 or whatever IP/Port Number you specified.

+## Credits
+Tower and car icons made by Freepik from www.flaticon.com